Edward-kwabena-Twumasi/google-directions-api/readme.md

-## Automated traffic data archiver
+# Automated traffic data archiver

+## Data Archiving
-Node express server app that uses a chron scheduler to automate requests to googles distance matrix api for traffic data
+Javascript web application that uses chron scheduling to automate traffic data archiving from providers like google and distancematrix.ai

+## Data analysis
+Also includes a python script for analysing the archived data